ordepdev/couchdb-to-mysql/readme.md

 Whith this tool...
 Yes.

 ##### how?
-converter listen for CouchDB changes and magicaly reflects them on MySQL.
+converter listen for CouchDB changes and magically reflects them on MySQL.

 ##### status
 WORK IN PROGRESS.